storybookjs/marko/docs/api/stories.md

 ### MDX format

-`MDX` is the syntax [Storybook Docs](../writing-docs/introduction) uses to capture long-form markdown documentation and stories in one file.
+`MDX` is the syntax [Storybook Docs](../writing-docs/introduction) uses to capture long-form Markdown documentation and stories in one file.
 You can also write pure documentation pages in `MDX` and add them to Storybook alongside your stories.
 [Read the announcement](https://medium.com/storybookjs/rich-docs-with-storybook-mdx-61bc145ae7bc) to learn more about how and why it came to be.

 #### Basic example

-Let's get started with an example that combines markdown with a single story:
+Let's get started with an example that combines Markdown with a single story:

 ```js
 import { Meta, Story, Preview } from '@storybook/addon-docs/blocks';